port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/servicenow.md

 ### Supported Resources

 The resources that can be ingested from ServiceNow into Port are listed below.
-It is possible to reference any field that appears in the API responses linked below in the mapping configuration.

 - `User` - (`<your-servicenow-url>/api/now/table/sys_user_group`)
 - `Service Catalog` - (`<your-servicenow-url>/api/now/table/sc_catalog`)